liaogz82/s3fs/README.txt

 ------------

   * With the code installation complete, you must now configure s3fs to use your Amazon Web Services credentials.
-To do so, store them in the $conf array in your site's settings.php file (sites/default/settings.php), like so:
+To do so, store them in the $config array in your site's settings.php file (sites/default/settings.php), like so:
-    $conf['awssdk2_access_key'] = 'YOUR ACCESS KEY';
+    $config['s3fs.settins']['access_key'] = 'YOUR ACCESS KEY';
-    $conf['awssdk2_secret_key'] = 'YOUR SECRET KEY';
+    $config['s3fs.settins']['secret_key'] = 'YOUR SECRET KEY';

-  * Configure your setttings for S3 File System (including your S3 bucket name) at /admin/config/media/s3fs/settings.
-You can input your AWS credentials on this page as well, but using the $conf array is reccomended.
+  * Configure your setttings for S3 File System (including your S3 bucket name) at /admin/config/media/s3fs.
+You can input your AWS credentials on this page as well, but using the $config array is reccomended.

+  * @todo this is not implemented yet
-  * With the settings saved, go to /admin/config/media/s3fs/actions to refresh the file metadata cache.
+    With the settings saved, go to /admin/config/media/s3fs/actions to refresh the file metadata cache.
 This will copy the filenames and attributes for every existing file in your S3 bucket into Drupal's database.
 This can take a significant amount of time for very large buckets (thousands of files).
 If this